The kitchen is the most dangerous room in the house, so kitchen safety is important.

 If you don't have a dishwasher or microwave, soak your sponge in a bleach solution for several minutes: about 3/4 cup bleach per gallon of water ought to do it.

 How often should you change your sponge?
 When it starts looking the worse for wear and bits of sponge are tearing off it, definitely change.
-I find this to be about every 2-3 weeks.
+For most people, this is about every 1-2 weeks.

 7. Wipe Down Surfaces After Cooking

-If you don't wipe your kitchen surfaces down after cooking, you're inviting two nasty creatures into your home: pathogens and insects (ants in particular).
-Both of these creatures live off human messes, and they love it when people neglect to wipe down their kitchen surfaces.
+If you don't wipe your kitchen surfaces down, you're inviting nasty creatures into your home: not just pathogens, but insects (ants in particular) and mice as well (maybe even rats).
+These creatures live off human mess, and they love it when people neglect to wipe down their kitchen surfaces.
+And they bring even more pathogens into your home.

-You don't need to sanitize with bleach (although I try to do this a couple of times a month), but some sort of all-purpose cleaner is necessary.
+You don't need to sanitize with bleach (although it sure doesn't hurt), but some sort of all-purpose cleaner is necessary.
 Get rid of the crumbs, and get those surfaces gleaming.
 Put the cutting board in the dishwasher if you can, or spray it with cleaner and wipe it down as thoroughly as you do the counters.

 If unexpected company drops by, you'll be so glad you did.